Theophany: Christianity

 Christians generally recognize the same Old Testament theophanies as the Jews.
 In addition, there are at least two events seen as theophanies mentioned in the New Testament, the baptism and transfiguration of Jesus (epiphanies).
 While some Eastern Orthodox Churches refer to the baptism of Jesus by John the Baptist as "theophany", some theologians discourage such usage, arguing that the entire life of Jesus must be seen as a prolonged theophany.

 Traditional analysis of the Biblical passages led Christian scholars to understand theophany as an unambiguous manifestation of God to man.
 Otherwise, the more general term hierophany is used.

 Latter Day Saint movement

 The Latter Day Saint movement regards a series of theophanic events as foundational to its theology and origins.
 The most significant is the First Vision, in which Joseph Smith reported that, at the age of fourteen, he experienced a vision of God the Father and Jesus Christ in a grove near his home in upstate New York.
-This event is considered a theophany and marks the beginning of the Restoration in Latter-day Saint belief.
+This event is considered a theophany in Latter Day Saint movement and marks the beginning of the Restoration in Latter-day Saint belief.

 The Book of Mormon also contains accounts of divine manifestations.
 Mark Alan Wright has examined these narratives in the context of Mesoamerican sacred traditions, suggesting that such theophanies and hierophanies reflect both ancient Near Eastern and New World cultural frameworks.

-One prominent example is the vision of the prophet Lehi in the opening chapter of the *First Book of Nephi*.
-In a study employing form-critical analysis, Blake T. Ostler compares Lehi's vision with biblical throne-theophanies, arguing that the pattern of divine commissioning closely parallels prophetic call narratives in the Hebrew Bible.